fvictorio/slippy/docs/rules/no-unused-vars.md

 ## Options

-This rule can receive an objet option with an `ignorePattern` string field, which is a regular expression that matches identifiers to ignore.
+This rule can receive an object option with an `ignorePattern` string field, which is a regular expression that matches identifiers to ignore.

 For example, to ignore all identifiers that start with an underscore, you can do: